February Fun on the Cote D’Azur Nice Carnaval and Fête du Citron

 Fête du Citron Know Before You Go

 The Lemon Festival – Fête du Citron has run for 86 years.
 It attracts roughly 240,000 visitors each year, so expect crowds.
 The event includes parades (day and night), a citrus garden, and fireworks.
 Between the static displays and parade floats, there is roughly 145 tons of lemons and oranges required during the festival.
-Not to mention many people behind the scenes helping put everything together and replace spoilt fruit.
+Not to mention many people behind the scenes helping put everything together and replacing spoilt fruit.

 The Fête du Citron theme changes annually, but there are always lemons.